Raiyanx/Disjoint-Set-Union/README.md

 (ii) Tell whether two objects belong to the same set or not.

 It may seem easy to implement this by for example just using a set structure.
-But in reality, that implementation will take O(nlogn) and O(n^2) time which will soon turn out to be too much for the computer to handle if a lot of operations are performed.
+But in reality, that implementation will take O(nlogn) and O(n^2) time for the above operations which will soon turn out to be too much for the computer to handle if a lot of operations are performed.

 The DSU structure enables us